takwas/blog-src/content/internet-help-ready.md

 >By far, the worst parts in all of my libraries are where I took the design from somewhere else.
 And it's not because I know better, it's because pretty much everything everybody does at any point in time has some sort of design decision behind it ... that major decision process.

 >So someone came up with a solution for a particular problem, and he thought about it and then wrote it down.
 But if you look at someone else's design, you might no longer understand why the decision was made in the first place.
-And ... in fact, if the original implementation is ten years old, who knows if the design ideas behind it are still entirely correct."like Armin Rnacher said
+And ... in fact, if the original implementation is ten years old, who knows if the design ideas behind it are still entirely correct."

 <br/>
 Personally, I like to answer questions and help put people on track.
 Nonetheless, if the queries got too overwhelming -- especially coming from the same person -- I would eventually lose interest in answering questions.